 Vans can be used as emergency housing or for traveling by people with severe chemical or electrical sensitivities (MCS/EHS).
+Some live in them for years.
 We show how to do it.

-Keywords: chemical sensitivity, MCS, electrical sensitivity, housing, emergency housing, van, cargo van, EMF
+Keywords: chemical sensitivity, MCS, electrical sensitivity, housing, emergency housing, van, cargo van, vandweller, EMF

 A van as housing

 People with severe environmental illness (MCS or EHS) sometimes find that their home makes them too sick and it cannot be mediated.
+Or living in a van is simply all the budget can hold when living on a meager disability income.
 Or they need to travel somewhere – perhaps to find a better place to live.

 Some people are able to find a travel trailer, motor home or caravan they can live in.
 But these are all very toxic when new, usually moldy when offgassed, and the more durable ones cost a lot of money.
 Good ones are hard to find.

 Some people sleep in a car or a pickup truck.
-The space is more limited than a van, though we know people who have done it for years.
+We know people who have done it for years.
 Of all vehicle options, living in the back of a pickup truck tends to be the most chemically safe, if there is no plastic liner and the top is metal or offgassed fiberglass.

 Vans offer a third option.
-It offers more space than a car or truck, and also tends to be less toxic than a travel trailer (caravan).
-The focus of this article is how to live in a passenger van or a cargo van (camper vans are not covered here.)
+It offers more space than a car or truck, and also tends to be somewhat less toxic than a travel trailer (caravan).
+The focus of this article is how to live in a passenger van or a cargo van (camper vans are not covered here).